tocalabs/toca-docs/src/book/guessing_game.md

 Let's place down some Actions within our Activity to define our flow of logic.
 We'll need an action that generates a random number between 1 and 100 first.
 Fortunately, there is an Action that does _just that_ called `Random` which we can find in the `Numeric` Action Group!

 :video{src="/src/assets/book/random_action.webm"}

+Now that we have generated our random number, we need to place down an Action that will store this value so we can reference it later.
+For this, we need to write this number to a **Datastore**, this is sort of like a database and will let us store values persistently.

+To add our random number to a datastore, we can use the `Set Datastore Variable` action which can be found in the `Variable` Action Group.

+:video{src="/src/assets/book/set_datastore_variable.webm"}